AnthonMS/ha-slider-card/README.md

 #### Using a `Switch` or `Lock`

 By adjusting the maxSet you can adjust when a release causes the entity to be toggled.
+In this example the user would only need to slide 70% of the way to activate this lock

 ```yaml
 cards: